fmidev/ml-harvesterseasons/README-SWI2.md

 Predicting SWI2 requires first downlnoading the data and pre-processing as all input data must be re-gridded. `get-seasonal.sh` (ei ole ml-koneella jaossa) downloads (latest or user-specified start month+year) and remaps the seasonal forecast (https://cds.climate.copernicus.eu/cdsapp#!/dataset/seasonal-original-single-levels?tab=overview) and other necessary data to ERA5-Land grid for the European area.
 The script performs also statistical bias-adjusting and downscaling for several parameters.
 Preprocessing uses the GNU parallel and CDO. osa tarvittavista gribeistä meillä koneella valmiiksi (statistiset arvot) niin niistä jtn mistä saa.
 Similar processing with get-edte.sh.

-Predicting with the trained model happens with xgb-predict-swi2.py (seasonal forecast) and xgb-predict-edte.py (EDTE).

- The second step was performed using our self-developed xgb-predict-swi2-242 era5l.py and -edte.py scripts.
-These Python scripts use Xarray (Hoyer, 2017) to join different input243 grids into one data frame that includes all time steps for each input in the target grid.
-This data frame244 was used by XGBoost to calculate the grid using the predicted SWI2
+Predicting with the trained model happens with xgb-predict-swi2.py (seasonal forecast) and xgb-predict-edte.py (EDTE), with input gribs from previous bash scripts.
+These Python scripts use Xarray to join different input grids into one data frame that includes all time steps for each input in the target grid.
+This data frame was used by XGBoost to calculate the grid using the predicted SWI2